Whindersson Nunes: Personal life

-Career

-2013–present: YouTube and cinema
+YouTube career

 The channel currently has around 42.3 million subscribers, over 3 billion views, and more than 380 videos.
 The channel has many types of content: from parodies, vlogs, songwriting to movie reviews.
-Its main marks are its simplistic editing, scenery and costumes used by Whindersson, who almost always is shirtless in a messy room, without any type of editing besides cuts.
+Its main marks are its simplistic editing, scenery and costumes used by Nunes, who almost always is shirtless in a messy room, without any type of editing besides cuts.
 He always starts his videos with the phrase: "Hey guys watching my channel, how are you?"
 He humorously portrays subjects of his day-to-day life and childhood.
 The channel is currently the second most influential YouTube channel, according to research by Snack Intelligence.
 The most watched video of the channel is the parody entitled WHAT IS THE WIFI PASSWORD – Parody Adele – Hello, that exceeds 69 million views.

-Whindersson Nunes also does acting and stand-up.
-He's in the cast of "The Penetras 2" with Pc Siqueira, Júlio Cocielo and Maju Trindade as newcomers in the cast and the veterans are: Mariana Ximenes, Marcelo Adnet and Eduardo Sterblitch.
-Whindersson Nunes is also in the cast called "Internet – The Movie", along with other famous youtubers, among them: Kéfera Buchmann, Christian Figueiredo and Rafinha Bastos.
+Nunes also does acting and stand-up.
+He's in the cast of "Party Crashers 2" with Pc Siqueira, Júlio Cocielo and Maju Trindade as newcomers in the cast and the veterans are: Mariana Ximenes, Marcelo Adnet and Eduardo Sterblitch.
+Nunes is also in the cast called "Internet – The Movie", along with other famous YouTubers, among them: Kéfera Buchmann, Christian Figueiredo and Rafinha Bastos.

 The channel hit 10 million subscribers on 14 July 2016, making it the second most subscribed channel in Brazil, behind only to Porta dos Fundos, later surpassing them to become the most subscribed channel of Brazil less than three months later.
-In the same year, Snack Intelligence, division of the channel Snack network on YouTube that monitors and analyzes the digital audiovisual market, determined Whindersson was the second most influential YouTuber in the world, behind only Felix Arvid Ulf Kjellberg, popularly known as PewDiePie.
-In addition, a survey released by Google, made in partnership by Provokers and Meio & Mensagem consultants, revealed that Whindersson is the second most influential Brazilian personality among 14- to 17-year-olds in Brazil, behind only Luciano Huck.
+In the same year, Snack Intelligence, division of the channel Snack network on YouTube that monitors and analyzes the digital audiovisual market, determined Nunes was the second most influential YouTuber in the world, behind only Felix Arvid Ulf Kjellberg, popularly known as PewDiePie.
+In addition, a survey released by Google, made in partnership by Provokers and Meio & Mensagem consultants, revealed that Nunes is the second most influential Brazilian personality among 14- to 17-year-olds in Brazil, behind only Luciano Huck.